ConLID: Supervised Contrastive Learning for Low-Resource Language Identification: Experimental Analysis

 We present a detailed analysis of the LID models on the \udhr{} dataset to systematically examine the specific aspects in which the SCL objective enhances performance and the conditions under which it may lead to performance degradation.

-\paragraph{Resource Analysis.} We categorize languages into high- and low-resource groups based on the number of training examples available in \glotlidctrain.
+\paragraph{Resource Analysis.} As the performance of a language model is strongly influenced by the amount of training data available, we categorize languages into high- and low-resource groups based on the number of training examples available in \glotlidctrain.
 Languages with fewer than 10k examples are designated as \textbf{low-resource}, while those with 10k or more examples are categorized as \textbf{high-resource}.